Vitamin B6 (Pyridoxine) Rich Foods & Recipes

 Vitamin B6-Rich Recipes

-• Supports the nervous system: Vitamin B6 is involved in the production of neurotransmitters, which are chemicals that allow nerve cells to communicate with each other.
+• Supports the nervous system: Vitamin B6 is involved in producing neurotransmitters, which are chemicals that allow nerve cells to communicate with each other.
 It is also important for the production of myelin, which is the protective covering around nerve cells.

-• Helps with the production of red blood cells: Vitamin B6 is involved in the production of hemoglobin, which is the protein in red blood cells that carries oxygen throughout the body.
+• Helps with the production of red blood cells: Vitamin B6 is involved in the production of hemoglobin, the protein in red blood cells that carries oxygen throughout the body.

-• Supports the immune system: Vitamin B6 is involved in the production of white blood cells, which are important for fighting off infections and diseases.
+• Supports the immune system: Vitamin B6 is involved in producing white blood cells, which are important for fighting off infections and diseases.

 • May reduce the risk of certain health conditions: Studies have suggested that vitamin B6 may help to reduce the risk of heart disease, cognitive decline, and some types of cancer.